 In 2010, Intel introduced its Westmere architecture featuring on-die graphics, known as Intel HD Graphics.
 Previously, any computer not utilizing a discrete graphics card made use of the Intel Integrated Graphics residing on the motherboard’s Northbridge chip.

-With Intel’s continued move from its Hub Architecture design to the new Platform Controller Hub (PCH) design, the Northbridge chip was eliminated entirely, and the integrated graphics hardware was moved to the same die as the CPU.
-Unlike the previous integrated graphics solution, which had a poor reputation of lacking performance and features, Intel’s HD Graphics once again made integrated graphics competitive with discrete graphics manufacturers through major performance increases and low power consumption.
+With Intel’s continued move from its Hub Architecture design to the new Platform Controller Hub (PCH) design, the Northbridge chip was eliminated entirely and the integrated graphics hardware was moved to the same die as the CPU.
+Unlike the previous integrated graphics solution, which had a poor reputation for lacking performance and features, Intel’s HD Graphics once again made integrated graphics competitive with discrete graphics manufacturers through major performance increases and low power consumption.

 Intel HD Graphics came to dominate the low-to-midrange device market, picking up an even more substantial share in the mobile device sector.
 The Intel HD Graphics 5000 (GT3) has a TDP of 15 watts, 40 execution units and a performance output of up to 704 GFLOPS.